epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-04-15-bash-pipe-and-fork.markdown

 {% endhighlight %}

 I respect the reader, that you are smart.
-You might wondering, why I have to put this very basic script in this tutorial.
+You might be wondering, why I have to put this very basic script in this tutorial.
 This script may looks simple in BASH, and have very similar looks in most popular scripting language.
 But it would have very different approach in other language.